Published on: April 02, 2019

 Have you ever dreamt that you found an unexpected source of cash only to wake up and find it was all an illusion?
-Well, if you’re one of the 1.2 million people that did not file their 2015 federal income tax returns, it could mean a dream true.
+Well, if you’re one of the many individuals that did not file their 2019 federal income tax returns, it could mean a dream true.

 While the IRS gave a special penalty relief for 2019 and 2020 tax returns filed by August 1, 2022, there are still many 2019 tax returns that need to be filed.
 Affected taxpayers have until July 17, 2023 to file for their refunds.
 If you miss the deadline, any unclaimed funds become the property of the US Treasury.